Azure/AzureStack-QuickStart-Templates/iostorm-vm-iops-latency/readme.md

 For controller VM to upload results to Azure Storage Account, Azure SPN needs to be configured using instructions given below.
 (This is required especially for accounts with Multi-Factor authentication enabled by the system admins.)

+Please make sure to user unique resource group name for each deployment to avoid deployment failures due to name collisions of resources.

 NOTE: There is a 90 minutes Azure time-out which you can hit if large number of VMs are deployed.
 To circumvent that, all these operations are done using Scheduled Task which gets created by a DSC Script Resource by a Controller VM.